aquariumbio/aquarium/doc/Operations.md

 op.input("Primer").object_type
 ```

+The same foes for *op.output*.
 These methods will return nil if the requested object is not found.
 Otherwise, you'll get an ActiveRecord for an Item, Sample, SampleType, or ObjectType, respectively.

 If an input (or output) is an array, you can get an array of values using